 - SBA Microloans: A microloan is a small, low-cost loan dedicated to helping improve a company’s working capital.

 Quick Tip: Still unsure about which SBA loan is right for you?
-Check out our article How to Choose the Right SBA Loan Program for more details on each loan and additional programs to help your company flourish.
+Check out our article How the Right SBA Can Help with Debt Financing for more details on each loan and additional programs to help your company flourish.

 How to Get an SBA Loan

-Completing the application process is the most challenging part of getting an SBA loan.
+Completing the application process is the most challenging part of getting an SBA loan to qualify for an SBA loan.
 However, it’s not impossible — thousands of businesses receive these loans every year.
 For the best chance at success, follow this step-by-step process when completing your application.